BARIUM – A HIGHLY TOXIC METAL

 BARIUM AND HAIR MINERAL ANALYSIS

 The hair level of barium often reflects the degree of barium toxicity inside the body.
 In some cases, barium may not be elevated on an initial hair mineral test.
 However, as some of it is removed through the skin and hair during a development program, the hair level will often elevate on retest mineral analyses.

-At this time (March 2019), Analytical Research Labs does not read hair barium levels.
+At this time (December 2019), Analytical Research Labs does not read hair barium levels.
+A few other laboratories do read barium levels, but these labs do less accurate testing, so we cannot rely upon them.

 Ideal ranges too high.
-The acceptable barium level used by other laboratories that read this mineral in the hair are too high, in our view.
+A hidden problem is that the “normal range” of barium used by laboratories that read this mineral in the hair are too high, in our view.
+The reason for this is that toxicity with barium is epidemic.

-The rest of this article is a technical summary about barium.
-It was researched and compiled by A. A. Francis, M.S., D.A.B.T., and Carol S. Forsyth, Ph.D., who are members of the Chemical Hazard Evaluation Group in the Biomedical and Environmental Information Analysis Section, Health Sciences Research Division, Oak Ridge National Laboratory.
+This material was researched and compiled by A. A. Francis, M.S., D.A.B.T., and Carol S. Forsyth, Ph.D.
+They are members of the Chemical Hazard Evaluation Group in the Biomedical and Environmental Information Analysis Section, Health Sciences Research Division, Oak Ridge National Laboratory.

 The soluble salts of barium, an alkaline earth metal, are toxic in mammalian systems.
 They are absorbed rapidly from the gastrointestinal tract and are deposited in the muscles, lungs, and bone.
 Barium is excreted primarily in the feces.